brndnmtthws/thetagang/README.md

 starts back at the beginning.
 Please keep in mind this may have tax implications, but that is outside the scope of this README.

-In normal usage, you would run the script as a cronjob on a daily, hourly, or weekly basis according to your preferences.
+In normal usage, you would run the script as a cronjob on a daily, weekly, or monthly basis according to your preferences.
+Running more frequently than daily is not recommended, but the choice is yours.

 ## Project status